Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 What is a Multi-Domain Wildcard Certificate?

-Multi-Domain Wildcard SSL certificate is the top-end SSL certificate which allows to protect multi level subdomains such as sub1.sub2.yourwebsite.com, sub2.sub3.yourwebsite.com, etc. MDC wildcard SSL is also known as a multi-level wildcard certificate in the industry.
-It is specially built and designed for large-scale online businesses where primary domains hold multi level subdomains on the multiple servers.
+Multi-Domain Wildcard SSL certificate is the top-end SSL certificate that protects level subdomains such as sub1.sub2.yourwebsite.com, sub2.sub3.yourwebsite.com, etc. MDC wildcard SSL is also known as a multi-level wildcard certificate in the industry.

 For instance, if your website has the domain ‘yourwebsite.com’ and several subdomains like;